Tanzenberg Castle: Seminar Church (Klosterkirche)

-The Neo-Romanesque, three-nave basilica with an apse was built in the first two decades of the twentieth century, but it was not completed.
+The Neo-Romanesque, three-nave basilica with an apse was built in the first two decades of the twentieth century according to plans by Hans Pascher in collaboration with the architect Father Johann Maria Reiter and Eduard Avian, but it was not completed.
 The final construction was carried out from 1980 to 1987.

 On the façade, there are three mosaic paintings by Josef Pfefferle made between 1924 and 1927.
 The largest shows the Holy Family with the four saints Benedict of Nursia, Franziska, Saint Florian and Bernhard.
 The two smaller mosaics depict the Archangel Michael and Holy Agnes.
 The two mosaics "St. Benedict receive the Rule of the Order" and "Glory of St. Benedict " are in the aisles of the church.

 Between 1986 and 1987, the artist Valentin Oman designed casein tempera colors and later removed the side walls of the sanctuary and the two side apses.
 The side walls show stages of human life.
 The winged altarpiece, also from his own hand, stands under the theme of "security in the new life" and reproduces the head of the Shroud of Turin on the upper side.

-High school
+Middle/High school

 Today, the castle belongs to the Roman Catholic Diocese of Gurk.
 The buildings are used as a humanistic and linguistic high school: the Bundesgymnasium and Marianum Tanzenberg.

 In the 2018-19 school year, there are 15 lower grades and 8 upper grades in Tanzenberg.